KTP8/django_project/README.md

 3. **Reservation Management**
 - Restaurant owners can access a password-protected page (/reservations) to view all bookings.
+- IMPORTANT: The password is "boss" (all lowercase).
 - Owners can view, delete, or modify reservations (CRUD functionality).

 4. **Email Notifications**
 - When a reservation is created, an email is sent to the diner (if email settings are properly configured).
 - The email includes a uniqye cancellation link to let diners cancel if needed.
+- For now, emails will only print to terminal instead of being sent.

 ## Usability